bbaum11/internship2025_stuff/k8s_salt/readme.md

 `│     │     ├── configs /`      | contains the main configuration file for rke2 and the registry configuration file
 `│     │     ├── manifests/`     | manifests for the services that are deployed to the cluster. these are placed in the rke2 auto-deploy directory
 `│     │     ┖── scripts/`       | contains scripts used by the salt state for installation, registry creation, and file permissions
-`│     ├── agent/`               | files for agent specific configuaration
+`│     ├── agent/`               | files for agent specific configuration
 `│     ┖── upgrade/`             | stores the upgrade dependencies tarball
 `├── hardening/`                 | stores state files for hardening the cluster with both rke2 and the underlying image `├── installation/`              | stores state files for installing rke2